Harvey Weinstein sued by actress, who claims he raped her in 2016

 Allred could not be reached to comment, but a copy of the lawsuit was posted online by Variety.

-Reuters was unable to immediately reach Sallie Hofmeister, a representative for Weinstein, or a spokesman for The Weinstein Co, for comment.

-The Hollywood Reporter reported that a Weinstein representative said in a statement: “Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein.
+A spokesperson for Weinstein said in an email to Reuters: “Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein.
 Mr. Weinstein has further confirmed that there were never any acts of retaliation against any women for refusing his advances.
 Mr. Weinstein obviously can’t speak to anonymous allegations, but with respect to any women who have made allegations on the record, Mr. Weinstein believes that all of these relationships were consensual.”

 Weinstein, who was fired by the Weinstein Co last month, has sued his former employer for company records that he says could help him defend himself against sexual assault allegations, and for a wrongful termination case, according to court documents.